Building Health, Building Peace: Eight years in global telehealth

 2. Consistency changes what’s possible

-A single training or intervention may solve an immediate problem.
-But ongoing, regular support creates the conditions for deeper change.
-It allows empower providers to address local health challenges and strengthen low-resource health systems for long term change.
-It’s not reactionary but planned and transformational.
+A single training or intervention may solve an immediate problem, but ongoing, regular support creates the conditions for deeper change.
+It enables providers to address local health challenges and strengthen low-resource health systems for sustainable improvement.
+Rather than reactionary, it is intentional and transformational.

 3. Technology is only part of the answer

-Internet access and diagnostic enabled telehealth technology are necessary but just one piece of the puzzle.
-The real magic happens when technology is combined with integrity, compassion, and shared purpose.
+Internet access and diagnostic enabled telehealth technology are necessary, however the real magic happens when technology is combined with integrity, compassion, and shared purpose.
 Its critical that the technology is integrated into the local health system’s workflow, and used to address their needs in the way they see fit.
 Virtual care only works when it fits real-world conditions, respecting and working within existing local structures.

 4. Virtual care is not a compromise; it is a catalyst